BACK

 Lease Structures

-Let’s start by looking at the standard residential lease structures: Fixed-term leases, periodic leases, and subleases.
+Let’s start by looking at the standard residential lease structures: Fixed-term leases, periodic leases, subleases, and inherited leases.

 Fixed-term leases are the most common type of residential lease structure.
-These leases are a specific length of time – usually six months, a year, or a multi year lease —and they hold a tenant accountable for the entirety of that time.
+These leases last for a specified period – usually six months, a year, or a multi year lease —and they hold a tenant accountable for the entirety of that time.

-One of the key advantages of fixed-term leasing is that you get monthly rent payments for a known number of months.
-This provides reliable income for you.
+One of the key advantages of fixed-term leasing is that you get monthly rent payments for a known number of months, set by the lease period in the contract.
+This provides reliable rental income for you.

 Periodic leases are also known as month-to-month leases.
 You or your tenants can terminate these agreements at any time.
 It’s important with periodic leases to ensure that you explicitly list what is required for proper notice to vacate.

-Flexibility is the main advantage regarding periodic leases.
-It’s easier to have tenants vacate your property whenever you want and to enact changes to leases.
+Flexibility is the main advantage of a periodic tenancy.
+It’s easier to have tenants vacate the leased property whenever you want and to enact changes to leases.

 The downside is that tenants can leave when they want, and turnover could be a consistent issue for you.
 This lack of stability makes many landlords wary of this type of lease.

 We also have subleases as an alternative lease structure.
 A sublease agreement is when the tenant who signed the lease has a new tenant reside in the property.
-They’re a bit unique because your tenant is technically the one leasing the property.
+They’re a bit unique because your tenant is technically the one leasing the property, but the subtenant will pay rent either directly to you or through your primary tenant.

 Most landlords allow subletting as long as it’s reasonable (if state law permits it).
 The option to sublease should always be in the original lease agreement.